 Kieran

-I also agree with Angie Extensive reading takes time, and teachers might feel less in control of what their students are reading.
-It is a shame because the enjoyment that comes from the reading experience is priceless.
+Extensive reading takes time, and teachers might feel less in control of what their students are reading.
+Usually it is encouraged as a hobby, not as an integrated part of class.

 All the best,